 Scotland's plans to reduce greenhouse gas emissions will also bring significant changes to many core areas of our lives; from the way we travel to the food we eat, from the buildings we live in, to the jobs we do.

 There will be risks for communities to manage, but also significant opportunities to exploit.
 Reducing greenhouse gas emissions could lead to cleaner air, less congested streets, better public transport, reduced commuting, an end to fuel poverty, healthier food, richer wildlife, increased physical activity, stronger community cohesion and new business opportunities.

-We are delighted to offer both training and support through the Community Leader Climate Programme which is funded by the Scottish Government.
+Through the last 12 months we have been delighted to have offered both training and support through the Community Leader Climate Programme, funded by the Scottish Government.

-The Climate Emergency Training is offered as a four-week programme, equivalent to eight hours of learning.
-Over these four weeks we will cover the basics of climate science, current and likely future impacts of climate change and what it may mean for your communities, where emissions come from, explore how to communicate climate change and ways to encourage others to take steps to reduce their carbon footprint.
+The Climate Emergency Training was offered as a four-week programme, equivalent to eight hours of learning.
+Over these four weeks we covered the basics of climate science, current and likely future impacts of climate change and what it may mean for your communities, where emissions come from, explored how to communicate climate change and ways to encourage others to take steps to reduce their carbon footprint.

-There are four modules to the course which will be delivered via a series of video guides, live webinars, online activities, and quizzes.
-We will use Google Classrooms for much of the content and Zoom for the live webinars.
+There were four modules to the course which was delivered via a series of video guides, live webinars, online activities, and quizzes.
+We used Google Classrooms for much of the content and Zoom for the live webinars.

-Anyone from a community-led organisation in Scotland who is interested in taking action on climate change can register for the training, apart from those who have already undertaken Carbon Literacy for Communities training through the Climate Challenge Fund.
+Anyone from a community-led organisation in Scotland who is interested in taking action on climate change could register for the training, apart from those who had already undertaken Carbon Literacy for Communities training through the Climate Challenge Fund.